 Stacking Targets: QB Kyler Murray, RB David Johnson, RB Chase Edmonds, WR Christian Kirk, WR Larry Fitzgerald, WR Andy Isabella

-David Johnson is the most-expensive Cardinal with an overall top-six ADP, but he is a critical stack piece in a spread-out offense that will foster wide running lanes, spring him into space, and capitalize on Johnson’s receiving ability.
+David Johnson is the most-expensive Cardinal with an overall top-six ADP, but he is a critical stack piece in a spread-out offense that will foster wide running lanes, spring Johnson into space, and capitalize on his receiving ability.
 The hype is strong on Kyler Murray, but he is still typically available in the middle rounds and offers immense dual-threat upside after accounting for 53 touchdowns and rushing for over 1,000 yards in his lone season as a college starter.
-Christian Kirk and Larry Fitzgerald will compete for the team target lead, and 4.31 burner Andy Isabella is being slept on as a likely starter in three- and four-receiver sets.
+Christian Kirk and Larry Fitzgerald will compete for the team target lead, and 4.31 burner Andy Isabella is being slept on as an end-of-drafts pick.
 If the Cardinals do run as many plays as Kingsbury intends, late-round RB5 target Chase Edmonds will have a bigger role than fantasy drafters expect.
-Patrick Peterson’s six-game suspension increases the likelihood Arizona will be a shootout team, while Sharp Football rates the Cardinals’ schedule of opposing pass defenses fourth softest in the league based on 2018 efficiency.
+No. 1 CB Patrick Peterson’s six-game suspension and No. 2 CB Robert Alford‘s fractured leg increase the likelihood Arizona will be a shootout team, while Sharp Football rates the Cardinals’ schedule of opposing pass defenses fourth softest in the league based on 2018 efficiency.

 Tampa Bay Bucs